aic-sri-international/praise-wm/README.md

     1. **yarnSetup** will download and install [Node.js](https://nodejs.org/en/) and [Yarn](https://yarnpkg.com/en/) into your project.
 As a final step in the node installation, a directory called *node* will be created within your project's home directory that contains a link to the node executable.
 The directory should never be checked into the version control repository.
     1. **yarn** will download and install all project-specific 3rd party client libraries
-    1. **deploy** will perform a clean build and test the praisewm application.
+    1. **deploy** will perform a clean build, tests the praise-wm application, and creates the build/libs/praisewm-\<version\>-all.jar shadow jar.

 1. [IDE Configuration](docs/IntelliJ_IDEA.md)